 If you have the hankering to make stuff and earn cash selling it, then making and selling homemade arts and crafts could be the right business for you.

 The good thing about selling online is that you don't have to be a pro to setup an eCommerce site.
-In fact, as of 2014, a cutting edge eCommerce store only costs around $20 to start.
+In fact, you can startup for free in a few minutes using on the top eCommerce site builders.

 And, what's more, you have plenty of online retail channels that help to cast a wide net and reach a big enough audience to make decent profits.
 Simply integrate your store with online marketplaces like eBay, Etsy, and Amazon.

 Imagine your job was to go on holiday, take plenty of pics and clips, and write about all the great experiences you have... and get paid to do it.